The Friulian village of Venzone stands on the Tagliamento river, near Udine, emerging as a gem of rare beauty in the wonderful alpine landscape.

 Venzone is a small and ancient village of a few thousand inhabitants in the province of Udine, enclosed like a gem of rare beauty within its fairytale medieval walls.
 It is no coincidence that since 1965 the whole town has been acknowledged as national monument for its historical and artistic value.
 But its history, unfortunately, was tragically marked by the terrible earthquake that devastated the region in 1976.
 Fortunately, today it is still possible to visit the village where and how it was thanks to the accurate reconstruction work: one more good reason to leave right away for a trip discovering this little Italian marvel!

-Venzone: discovering one of the most beautiful burgs in Friuli-Venezia Giulia
+Venzone: one of the most beautiful burgs in Friuli-Venezia Giulia

 The history of Venzone

-Since 500 B.C., the age of the Celts, Venzone represented an important site thanks to its strategic position as an obligatory passage towards the north; later the Romans made it one of their control posts along the route of the Via Julia Augusta, which from the site of Aquileia led to what is now central Austria.
-However, the first and proper urban center dates back to the Carolingian domination, 923 AD.
+Later, the Romans made it their defensive and control post along the route of the Via Julia Augusta, which from the very important site of Aquileia led to what is now central Austria.
+However, the first real urban center dates back to a much more distant era, during the Carolingian domination in 923 AD.

 The mummies of Venzone

-The Pumpkin Festival of Venzone is held on the fourth weekend of October every year since 1991 and it is one of the most important pumpkin festivals in Italy.
-As if by magic, the historical center of the small medieval village comes alive thanks to musicians, jugglers, fire-eaters, noblewomen and knights and is set up in every corner with pumpkins of every kind.
-At the event it is possible to taste pumpkin dishes and take part in the contest for the longest and the heaviest pumpkin.
-The event has been postponed to October 22-23, 2022.
+The Pumpkin Festival in Venzone is held on the fourth weekend of October and it is one of the most important pumpkin festivals in Italy.
+As if by magic, the historic center of the medieval village comes alive thanks to musicians, jugglers, fire-eaters, princesses and knights and sets up everywhere with pumpkins of all kinds.